CRAPTCHA-VITB/vtopExtension/README.md

  ## Features

 - **Advanced Captcha Solver:**
   - Say goodbye to frustrating captcha errors with our advanced captcha solver, ensuring a seamless and stress-free browsing experience on VTOP.
+Based on [Presto412's](https://github.com/Presto412) Image Segmentation based [Captcha Parser](https://github.com/Presto412/Captcha-Cracker) logic.
+(Now Deprecated)
+  (Since VIT Bhopal updated it's captcha to be slimer that the obfuscations , the accuracy of this captcha parser becomes very low.
+And, servers are costly, to host an ML Algo that solves the captcha more accurately.)

 - **Customizable Themes:**
   - Personalize your VTOP interface with our incredible selection of 9 themes.
 Choose the look that suits your style and make VTOP truly yours.